Ratings and Grades FAQ

 I was expecting to get a Dan certificate - what is the delay?

 You are potentially eligible for a certificate when your strength rises above one of the dan level boundaries.
 However you need to be a member of the BGA, and a few other conditions apply - see our Dan Certificate and Grades policy for more details.
 If you are sure that you qualify, but have not received it, please contact ratings at britgo dot org to get the matter resolved.
+We have a historic list of dan grades awarded.

 Note however that as soon as your strength rises above a dan boundary, you should enter tournaments at your rounded strength - don't wait!